Ahelsamahy/AFP1_project_Music/Functional Specification.md

 | Profile       | PR2 | Edit profile | 0.1 | User can edit their profile         |
 | Profile       | PR3 | Genre        | 0.1 | User view their top genre           |

+# 7.Overview
+Goal of the project is to deliver a new of kind website that can connect between fans and their favorite artists to keep up with new interviews and exclusive behind the scenes with their latest videos.

+project will be devolved with HTML,CSS and Bootstrap for front-end, for the back-end will be PHP with JavaScript.

 # 9. Script
 Homepage should be simple one with just what the website offer of various artists and partners that we have and then the 3 bundles that are offered with special discount to students, if the user already logged in then they will see what is new from their favorite artists with option to react to it or even view the full topic or interview to read all of it, which will include the name of who wrote it, when and last modification.